Open and close assemblies

 Click Open on the Assembly Explorer toolbar and then select an assembly file.

-Drag-and-drop an assembly file (or a selection of files) from Windows Explorer to the Assembly Explorer window.
+Drag an assembly file (or a selection of files) from Windows Explorer to the Assembly Explorer window.

 Select the desired assemblies in the Process Explorer window and click Add Assembly to Assembly Explorer on the window's toolbar.